-Now, let’s explore the 7 programming tools at hand.
+Let’s explore the 8 programming tools at hand.
 For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, a screenshot of the software in action, together with links to relevant resources.

 |Programming Tools for Kids|

 |Scratch||Easy to use programming environment for ages 8 and up|

 |Blockly||Web-based, visual programming editor that's developed by Google|

 |Processing||Flexible software sketchbook and language|